kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 </dependency>
 ```

-You can set it up in the config file, by enabling it (`kumuluzee.metrics.logs.enabled`) and defining the logging level (`kumuluzee.metrics.logstash.level`) and the time period
+You can set it up in the configuration by enabling it (`kumuluzee.metrics.logs.enabled`) and defining the logging level (`kumuluzee.metrics.logstash.level`) and the time period
 (`kumuluzee.metrics.logstash.period-s`).

 ### Configure Logstash reporter